sippy-platform/mellow-css/mellow-css/hugo/content/layout/grid.md

 </div>
 {{</example>}}

-By using the `grid-*`-classes, you can tell the grid layout to change the number of columns in the grid.
+By using the `grid-*` classes, you can tell the grid layout to change the number of columns in the grid.
 If no column count is defined, the grid will have only 1 column.

 {{<example class="docs-preview-grid">}}
 <div class="grid grid-5">